 We’ve got oodles of silicone molds for resin to choose from in our store.
 Maybe you want a pyramid mold.
-Or perhaps you want a mold shaped like a rock.
+Or perhaps you want something for a square paperweight.
 There isn’t anything specific to know here except to choose a mold that will show off your flowers.
 I’m using a resin vase mold to preserve the flowers.

 Grab your ruler and measure the mold.
 Then, once you’ve got the measurements, put them into our resin calculator.
 It tells you how much resin you need to fill the mold to preserve your flowers.

 Because the mold for this project has an open center, you need to take two measurements: the outer and inner walls.
 Figure the volume for each separately.
 Then, subtract the inner volume from the outer volume to get the amount of resin you need.

 It’s okay.
 Math is hard.
 Let’s walk through it together.